POSTS TAGGED: Huawei Ideos S7

-Posted December 22, 2010 By: egzthunder1
+Posted December 22, 2010 at 06:00 pm by egzthunder1

 XDA member perivarlura has just released his own custom recovery image for the Huawei Ideos S7 tablet.
 There isn’t an awful lot of development going on for this device just yet, but this is certainly a step in the right direction.
 For those of you not familiar, the recovery is basically what will allow you to flash anything in the device, perform back ups and more.
 Don’t confuse this with root, which is the permission to do all of the aforementioned activities.

-Posted December 16, 2010 By: egzthunder1
+Posted December 16, 2010 at 03:00 am by egzthunder1

 And the party continues as guests keep on arriving to xda-developers.
 This time we are introducing two whole new brands to our line up of fora, Tablets nonetheless.
 The Notion Ink Adam and the Huawei Ideos S7 are two of the latest tablets in the market and seem to be picking up steam, quite rapidly.
 So, in order to not get behind, we decided to give them a home.
 As for the third device added today, this is a bit more of a classic device.
 The Samsung Intercept is not new by any means but it certainly packs a punch and has quite a broad user base, so we decided to get it on board as well.